 Students attending eligible Iowa colleges and universities may receive awards of up to $7,824 for the 2013-2014 academic year.
 Priority will be given to students who participated in the Federal TRIO Programs, graduated from alternative high schools, and to homeless youth.

 Iowa Teacher Shortage Loan Forgiveness

 The State of Iowa offers cancellation benefits to teachers.
 The maximum annual award is 20% of the teacher’s total federal Stafford loan balance, including principal and interest, not to exceed the average resident tuition rate established for students attending universities governed by the Iowa Board of Regents for the first year following the recipient’s graduation.
-For 2011 graduates, the maximum award is $7,534.

 The All Iowa Opportunity Foster Care Grant